-Figure 43.
+Figure 46.
 Auxiliary Column Menu

-The Aux 1-6 auxiliary carrier column settings not have the field for measuring the column K Factor.
-The theoretical value calculated from the column parameters is only use.
+The Aux 1-6 auxiliary carrier column settings do not have a field for measuring the column K Factor.
+The theoretical value calculated from the column parameters is used.

 - Carrier Line Select the auxiliary carrier line at which the auxiliary column is connected. - Position Indicate where the auxiliary column is added.
-Choose among GC Oven, Valve Oven, Aux C. Oven. - Description Enter a description of the column if desired. - Column length (m) Enter the length of the column. - Column ID (mm) Enter the internal diameter of the column. - Film thickness (μm) Enter the film thickness of the column. - Pre Column? (yes/no) If a precolumn is present select yes, otherwise select no. If a precolumn is present, the menu requires users to set the length and the nominal internal diameter of the precolumn in the same ranges valid for the column. - Pre Column Length (m) Enter the length of the precolumn. - Pre Column ID (mm) Enter the internal diameter of the precolumn. - Post Column (yes/no) If a post column is present select yes, otherwise select no. If a post column is present, the menu requires user to set the length and the nominal internal diameter of the post-column in the same ranges valid for the column. - Post column length (m) Enter the length of the post-column. - Post Column ID (mm) Enter the internal diameter of the post column.
+Choose among GC Oven, Valve Oven, Aux C. Oven. - Description Enter a description of the column. - Column length (m) Enter the length of the column. - Column ID (mm) Enter the internal diameter of the column. - Film thickness $(\mu m)$ Enter the film thickness of the column. - Pre column? (yes/no) If a precolumn is present select yes, otherwise select no. If a precolumn is present, the menu requires users to set the length and the nominal internal diameter of the precolumn in the same ranges valid for the column. - Pre column length (m) Enter the length of the precolumn. - Pre column ID (mm) Enter the internal diameter of the precolumn. - Post column? (yes/no) If a post column is present select yes, otherwise select no. If a post column is present, the menu requires user to set the length and the nominal internal diameter of the post-column in the same ranges valid for the column. - Post column length (m) Enter the length of the post-column. - Post column ID (mm) Enter the internal diameter of the post column.